MonikaFeigler/KBC_DataFlowTemplates/_common/in-marketingchannels-bingads/extractor/esnerda.ex-bingads/keboola-marketingchannels-bingads-data-source/description.md

 ## Credentials:
-Authorize your BingAds account lower.
+Authorize your BingAds account below.

 ## Description:
-This data source is getting data about Bing Ads campaigns for the last day.
+This data source is getting data about Bing Ads campaigns for this year and daily aggregated.
 It is incremental update.